NEFSC/READ-SSB-Lee-WorkingEfficiently/documentation/synch.md

 The **target** is a fork of the upstream.
 I do not plan to develop in the "main" branch of the target repository.
 I might develop in a "dev" branch.
 I might just want to have my own up-to-date fork.

+The upstream repository must be a public repository.
+You might be able to get it to work on a private one, but I don't know how to do that yet.

 # Instructions

 1. In your github account,  create a token called "MY_WORKFLOW_TOKEN".